Jeff Bezos donates $33 million to scholarship fund for ‘dreamers’

 In a bid to bolster the negotiations, more than 100 corporate leaders this week co-signed a letter to Congress calling for immediate legal relief to dreamers.
 The corporate leaders said, “The imminent termination of the DACA program is creating an impending crisis for workforces across the country.”

-Bezos co-signed the letter along with tech titans Mark Zuckerberg of Facebook, Tim Cook of Apple and top leaders from General Motors, AT&T, the Gap, Target, Starbucks, Johnson & Johnson, Warby Parker, Uber, Lyft and others.
+Bezos co-signed the letter along with tech titans Mark Zuckerberg of Facebook, Tim Cook of Apple and top leaders from Starbucks, General Motors, AT&T, the Gap, Target, Johnson & Johnson, Warby Parker, Uber, Lyft and others.
 Pressure from top business leaders could pay dividends in the closing days of the high-stakes negotiations that party leaders believe could lead to an agreement soon.

 Bezos is a frequent target of Trump, who has accused the businessman of purchasing The Post to advance his business interests.
 In late December, the president called for the U.S. Postal Service to raise shipping rates that it charges Amazon.com in a deal that he said disadvantages the federal agency.